 It is expected that students in Musicology will achieve candidacy within six terms of entering the program.
 Financial aid at the doctoral level is conditional on the achievement of candidacy within six terms.

-Note: Students holding GSI appointments and wishing to be considered by the department for a one-term candidacy fellowship must pass the Special Fields Exam and achieve candidacy in the term prior to the fellowship term.
+Note: Students wishing to be considered by the department for a one-term candidacy fellowship must pass the Special Fields Exam and achieve candidacy in the term prior to the fellowship term.
 In such cases, the Rackham grace period (within the fellowship term) may not be used.
 For more information, see the scheduling guidelines at the Rackham website.

 The dissertation requirement in musicology comprises four parts: the dissertation proposal, the dissertation conference, the dissertation oral presentation, and the dissertation itself.